diarmidmackenzie/sdt-condensed/CET part 1.md

 **CET Proposition III:** External events relevant to the initiation and regulation of behaviour have three aspects, each with a functional significance.
 The informational aspect, which conveys information about self-determined competence, facilitates an internal perceived locus of causality and perceived competence, thus supporting intrinsic motivation.
 The controlling aspect, which pressures people to think, feel, or behave in particular ways, facilitates an external perceived locus of causality, thereby diminishing intrinsic motivation.
 The amotivating aspect, which signifies incompetence to obtain outcomes and/or a lack of value for them, undermines both intrinsic and extrinsic motivation and promotes amotivation.
-The relative salience of these three aspects for the person, which can be influenced by factors in the interpersonal context and the person, determines the functional significance of the event, and thus its impact on intrinsic motivation.
+The relative salience of these three aspects for the person, which can be influenced by factors in the interpersonal context and in the person, determines the functional significance of the event, and thus its impact on intrinsic motivation.